 Then followed the eighteen Missouri log structures from Gasconade, St. Charles, St. Louis and Warren Counties â€” all originally built from 1800- 1860.
 These buildings became â€śLUXENHAUS FARM,â€ť Platt Deutsch (Low German) for â€ślog house farm.â€ť

 The derivation of the name, â€śLuxenhaus,â€ť was derived in 1978 from a local, elderly, original Marthasville resident who was still speaking fluent Platt Deutsch.
 Cannot locate any of these ancestors in â€śHigh German,â€ť or Hoch Deutsch, was translated to â€śBARENHAUS.â€ť That simply did not relate to anyone close, as that description was of the exquisite estate and mansion of the Augustus Bush Family in St. Louis.
 Thus the authentically-named Marthasville, Missouri farm as in 1850 was â€śLUXENHAUS,â€ť meaning â€śLog House Farm.â€ť

 The farm, along with the Deutsch Country Days Historic demonstrations and exhibits, has been featured in numerous national magazines, publications and films throughout the years.
-October 2013 there will be two features in two national magazines, titles to be released shortly!

 Â “Kommen, freuet euch mit uns.”